-- Provide questions to be asked at the Final Oral Defence.
+- Provides questions to be asked at the Final Oral Defence.
 If the External Examiner is not able to attend, these questions will be asked by the Research Supervisor.

-- Participates in the Final Oral Examination whenever possible.
+- Ideally, participates in the Final Oral Examination.

 Nominating the External Examiner